matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$availableReports, $parameters)</code></pre>

-- `string` `$availableReports` The list of available reports.
+- `string` `&$availableReports` The list of available reports.
 Append to this list to make a report available.
 Every element of this array must contain the following information: - **category**: A translated string describing the report's category. - **name**: The translated display title of the report. - **module**: The plugin of the report. - **action**: The API method that serves the report.
 The following information is optional: - **dimension**: The report's [dimension](/guides/all-about-analytics-data#dimensions) if any. - **metrics**: An array mapping metric names with their display names. - **metricsDocumentation**: An array mapping metric names with their translated documentation. - **processedMetrics**: The array of metrics in the report that are calculated using existing metrics.
 Can be set to `false` if the report contains no processed metrics. - **order**: The order of the report in the list of reports with the same category.

 - `array` `$parameters` Contains the values of the sites and period we are getting reports for.
 Some reports depend on this data.
 For example, Goals reports depend on the site IDs being requested.
 Contains the following information: - **idSites**: The array of site IDs we are getting reports for. - **period**: The period type, eg, `'day'`, `'week'`, `'month'`, `'year'`, `'range'`. - **date**: A string date within the period or a date range, eg, `'2013-01-01'` or `'2012-01-01,2013-01-01'`.
 TODO: put dimensions section in all about analytics data